nickjbrowning/cscs-docs/docs/software/sciapps/lammps.md

 4. Change `<ACCOUNT>` to your project account name.
 5. Change `<LAMMPS_UENV>` to the name (or path) of the LAMMPS uenv you want to use.
 6. Enable the `kokkos` uenv view.

+Note that the same input file `lj_kokkos.in` can be used as with running LAMMPS with Kokkos on the HPC Platform.

 ### Building LAMMPS from source